 All sessions are facilitated by distinguished community college leaders.
-Additionally, networking opportunities with African American leaders and Lakin participants, research opportunities, complimentary membership to NCBBA and its regional affiliates, and membership in the Scholars Alumni Association are provided.
-Additional benefits of attending this institute are provided by testimonials from the LDI 2013 Scholars at the bottom of this page.
+Additionally, networking opportunities with African American leaders and Lakin participants, research opportunities, complimentary membership to NCBAA and its regional affiliates, and membership in the Scholars Alumni Association are provided.
+Additional benefits of attending this institute are provided by testimonials from the past LDI Scholars.

 Research on leadership preparation has been provided by two LDI Scholars as indicated below.
 Opportunities for scholarly research are encouraged by NCBAA.

 Beatty, K. (2011).
 Empowering black women to lead: A phenomenological study examining the role of the NCBAA Institute in the development of midlevel community college administrators.